 Yes.
 PDR can address significantly larger damage than most people assume.
 Large smooth dents from slow-speed impacts, extensive hail damage across entire panels, and multi-panel damage are all within the scope of PDR when the damage profile is appropriate.
 Size alone doesn’t disqualify a dent — the key factors are paint integrity, the profile of the deformation, and accessibility.
 A photo assessment will tell you quickly what’s possible.

 If you’re in Glendora, La Verne, San Dimas, Claremont, or anywhere in the Inland Empire foothill corridor and you have a dent that needs addressing, the fastest first step is to send photos.
-We assess the damage, tell you honestly what we can do and what the result will look like, and give you a real quote within minutes.
-Call (909) 921-1653 or submit photos at dentevo.com/get-estimate/.
+We assess the damage, tell you honestly what we can do, and give you a close price range within minutes.
+Send photos to Joe for a free estimate → dentevo.com/get-estimate/ or call (909) 921-1653.